 Bearded dragons are one of the most popular pet lizards in the world, with a calm, personable temperament.
-They live an average of 10-15 years in captivity with good care, although they can live longer.
+They live an average of 10-15 years in captivity with good care, although 20-25 years is very possible.

 Shopping List